Australian student, meat plant workers among new virus cases as curbs ease

 Australia has so far escaped the high numbers of casualties seen in other countries, with about 6,800 infections and 95 deaths.

-The country’s second-largest bank, Westpac Banking Corp (WBC.AX), deferred a decision on whether to pay a half-year dividend because of uncertainty about the impact of the coronavirus.
+The country’s second-largest bank, Westpac Banking Corp , deferred a decision on whether to pay a half-year dividend because of uncertainty about the impact of the coronavirus.
 The bank posted a 70% drop in interim profit, partly due to charges related to the pandemic.
+(Reporting by Byron Kaye; Editing by Sam Holmes)